cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

     RemoteSystemConnectionRequest connectionRequest = new RemoteSystemConnectionRequest(target));

-    /*Will asynchronously open the app service connection using the given connection request When this is done, we log the traffic in the UI for visibility to the user (for sample purposes) We can check the status of the connection to determine whether or not it was successful, and show some UI if it wasn't (in this case it is part of the list item)
+    /* Will asynchronously open the app service connection using the given connection request
+    * When this is done, we log the traffic in the UI for visibility to the user (for sample purposes)
-    AppServiceConnectionStatus can be as follows:
-    SUCCESS(0),
-    APP_NOT_INSTALLED(1),
-    APP_UNAVAILABLE(2),
-    APPSERVICE_UNAVAILABLE(3),
-    UNKNOWN(4),
-    REMOTE_SYSTEM_UNAVAILABLE(5),
-    REMOTE_SYSTEM_NOT_SUPPORTEDBYAPP(6),
-    NOT_AUTHORIZED(7)
+    * We can check the status of the connection to determine whether or not it was successful, and show
+    * some UI if it wasn't (in this case it is part of the list item).
     */
     connection.openRemoteAsync(connectionRequest)
         .thenAcceptAsync(new AsyncOperation.ResultConsumer<AppServiceConnectionStatus>() {